-Q: What is the deal with these "Crowdmark Homeworks?"
+Q: What is the deal with these homeworks?

 A: There will be a bunch of these over the course of the quarter and they will usually follow what we did in lecture, and have some predictive value for what will be on the exams.
-Your first Crowdmark Homework will be to post an interesting article relating to environmental and natural resource economics in Piazza (in Canvas).
-At least two of the of the assignments will use econometric tools.
+Your first homework will be to post an interesting article relating to public finance in Piazza (in Canvas).
+When you post your article, don't send it to the whole class but rather only to me, and be sure to put your last name in the header so I know it's from you.
+When you post on Piazza about specific homework or exam questions, it's very helpful if you cut-and-paste the actual question into what you write in Piazza.